standardnotes/docs/docs/self-hosting/infrastructure-overview.md

 ## Services

-Syncing Server infrastructure consists of a few different microservices that are responsible for different sets of functionality.
-The mentioned services are:
+The Syncing Server infrastructure consists of a few different microservices that are responsible for different sets of functionality.

 ### Syncing Server JS

 Syncing Server JS is a TypeScript implementation of our Syncing Server.
-This is the core of our business logic that is responsible for all operations on your notes.
+This is the core of our business logic that is responsible for all operations on user data.

 ### Syncing Server JS Worker

-Syncing Server JS Worker is responsible for all the asynchronous tasks related to what Syncing Server JS scope is.
-If something can be delegate to be done in an async manner, this is the place to put it.
-It includes for example processing of: email backups, resolving issues with note duplicates, sending notes to extensions server and many more to come.
+Syncing Server JS Worker is responsible for all asynchronous tasks that the Syncing Server JS may offload for background processing.
+This includes for example processing of email backups, resolving issues with note duplicates, sending notes to extensions server, and more.

 ### Auth

-This is the server responsible for all authorization and authentication features.
-Auth is where all you user data is handled and processed.
+This server is responsible for all authorization and authentication mechanisms.
+Auth is where all account-related metadata is handled and processed.

 ### Auth Worker